Ric Ocasek: Solo career

-Ocasek released his first solo album in 1982.
-Beatitude is a somewhat more experimental variation of the Cars' new wave rock sound.
+Ocasek released his first solo album in January 1983, Beatitude, which features a more minimal and sparse interpretation of the Cars' new wave rock sound.
 On some tracks Ocasek played all of the instruments.
 Greg Hawkes also played on the album, as did Fuzzbee Morse from Richard and the Rabbits.
-A more synthesizer-heavy follow-up, This Side of Paradise, was released in 1986; this featured Hawkes, Elliot Easton and Ben Orr.
+A more synthesizer-heavy follow-up, This Side of Paradise, was released in 1986; this featured Greg Hawkes, Elliot Easton and Benjamin Orr.
 A No. 15 hit single, "Emotion in Motion", accompanied the album.
+In a 1986 interview with the Chicago Tribune, Ocasek said he did not write songs deliberately with the Cars in mind, and he chose to save his "moodier" material for his solo albums: "I slant my solo albums so that they have a few songs that the Cars really couldn't do.
+Weirder songs.
+More poetic."

 The Cars disbanded in 1988, and Ocasek disappeared from the public eye for a couple of years.
 He resurfaced in 1990 with his own album, Fireball Zone.
 One track, "Rockaway", enjoyed a brief stay on the charts, but his solo albums realized disappointing sales, especially compared to his success with the Cars.
 He subsequently released other solo works during the decade, including 1993's Quick Change World, 1996's Getchertiktz (a collaboration with Suicide's Alan Vega and Canadian poet Gillian McCain comprising only Beat poetry set to music, sound effects, etc.), and 1997's Billy Corgan-produced Troublizing (which Ocasek supported with a very brief tour, his first since leaving the Cars).
-In 2005 Ocasek released another album, Nexterday, to little fanfare, but it received positive reviews.
+In 2005, Ocasek released another album, Nexterday, to little fanfare, but it received positive reviews.